DavidRach/bioc-scrnaseq/CONTRIBUTING.md

 Linux users; in order to be usable, our lessons must run equally well on all three.

+If there's something you want updated or changed, please reach out to the maintainers on a GitHub issue or the Bioconductor Zulip so we can discuss it.
+LLM-generated PRs will not be accepted.

 ### Using GitHub

 If you choose to contribute via GitHub, you may want to look at [How to